Le Tombeau de Couperin (ballet)

-Le Tombeau de Couperin is a ballet choreographed by George Balanchine to Ravel's eponymous orchestral music.
-The ballet features a cast of sixteen divided into two groups, dancing separately.
-Le Tombeau de Couperin was made for the New York City Ballet's Ravel Festival, celebrating the composer's centenary, and premiered on May 29, 1975, at the New York State Theater.
+Le Tombeau de Couperin is a ballet choreographed by George Balanchine to Ravel's eponymous suite.
+It features a cast of sixteen divided into two groups, dancing separately.

+The score, which references 18th-century dances, was first choreographed by the Ballets suédois in the 1920s.
+Balanchine's version of Le Tombeau de Couperin was made for the New York City Ballet's Ravel Festival, celebrating the composer's centenary, and premiered on May 29, 1975, at the New York State Theater.

 Choreography

 Le Tombeau de Couperin features eight couples divided into two groups, called quadrilles, that dances separately.
 There are no principal roles in the ballet.
 Balanchine wrote that the ballet "doesn't say anything beyond the combination of these dancers moving to Ravel's lovely score."
 Dance critic Richard Buckle described, "The mood is both pastoral and elegiac."
 Author Nancy Reynolds found that the ballet "did not observe the overtones of lament" in the score, but "retained the aura of formal dances" through the use of couples and geometric formations.